Felicity-Zheng/users_administration/README.md

 These codes can help edit the information of your company members.
 Operation includes: Adding, deleting, modifying, and checking.

 # Utility
-Just set up the gcc/g++ editor in Codeblocks or VSCode, and then run the code.
+Just set up the gcc/g++ editor in Codeblocks, and then run the code.